 A trader also may hold securities for investment.
 The rules for investors generally will apply to those securities.
 Allocate interest and other expenses between a trading business and investment securities.
-Investment interest expense is reported on line 11a of Schedules K and K-1.
+Investment interest expense is reported on line 12c of Schedule K and in box 12, code I, of Schedule K-1.